nishant020208/national-skill-registry/README.md

 ## Executive Summary

-The National Skill Registry is a comprehensive, tamper-proof digital credential management and verification platform designed for technical graduates from ITI (Industrial Training Institutes) and Polytechnic institutions across India.
+The National Skills Registry is a comprehensive, tamper-proof digital credential management and verification platform designed for technical graduates from ITI (Industrial Training Institutes) and Polytechnic institutions across India.
 The system provides verifiable skill credentials with QR-based verification capabilities, enabling employers to authenticate graduate competencies in seconds without requiring login credentials.

 ---